6.4 Examples of Process Modeling

 }

-The first concept to grasp is that the mom’s process activates the daughter’s process.
+The next concept to grasp is that the mom’s process activates the daughter’s process.
 The mom’s process creates an instance of the daughter and then activates the daughter’s process.
 The mom’s process captures a reference to the Daughter

 in the daughter